 Millionaires were nearly twice as likely to receive a tax audit last year as they were the previous year, according to data released by the IRS this week.

 Overall 1.1% of taxpayers were audited last year; that's about the same as in 2010.
 But for taxpayers with income between $1 million and $5 million, the number jumped to 12% -- up from about 7%.

 The IRS audited 21% of taxpayers with income between $5 million and $10 million, up from 12% in 2010.
 And 30% of the nation's highest earners -- reporting income of $10 million or more -- were dealt audits.
 That's up from about 18% in the previous year.

 The IRS said its recent offshore tax evasion initiatives have contributed to the jump in audits of millionaires, since many offshore tax evaders are high-income earners.
 This year, the agency is offering taxpayers a reduction in penalties and no jail time for a limited window of time if they fess up to having offshore accounts.

 But part of the crackdown on millionaires is likely political as well, said

-Timothy Gagnon, assistant academic specialist of Accounting at Northeastern
+Timothy Gagnon, assistant academic specialist of Accounting at Accounting at Northeastern University.

 "There's so much controversy about Romney's low tax bracket and a lot more attention in the press about the millionaires being favored," he said.
 "It seems like the IRS is trying to show that it's paying more attention to millionaires and that their chance of an audit is higher than the average person."